Wakogma/Wakogma/README.md

 Public chat is disabled most of the time as well as whispers.
 If you still want to talk to me, you can do so on my atabook!
 I never bite.

-point of no return selfship timers: [me x dealer](https://www.tickcounter.com/countup/464876/malachi-x-dealer-for) , [me x mr. wick](https://www.tickcounter.com/countup/464879/malachi-x-mr-wick-for) , [me x ROY](https://www.tickcounter.com/countup/464877/malachi-x-roy-for)
+point of no return selfship timers: [me x dealer](https://www.tickcounter.com/countup/464876/malachi-x-dealer-for) , [me x mr. wick](https://www.tickcounter.com/countup/464879/malachi-x-mr-wick-for) , [me x ROY](https://www.tickcounter.com/countup/464877/malachi-x-roy-for).
+Love all of them dearly, they infest my brain like parasites.